pingcap/docs-cn/op-guide/tune-tikv.md

 # higher.
 Run `top -H -p tikv-pid` and if the threads named `sched-worker-pool` are busy, set the value of parameter
 # `scheduler-worker-pool-size` higher and increase the number of write threads.
 # scheduler-worker-pool-size = 4

+[storage.block-cache]
+## Whether to create a shared block cache for all RocksDB column families.
+##
+## Block cache is used by RocksDB to cache uncompressed blocks.
+Big block cache can speed up read.
+## It is recommended to turn on shared block cache.
+Since only the total cache size need to be
+## set, it is easier to configure.
+In most cases, it should be able to auto-balance cache usage
+## between column families with standard LRU algorithm.
+##
+## The rest of config in the storage.block-cache session is effective only when shared block cache
+## is on.
+# shared = true

+## Size of the shared block cache.
+Normally it should be tuned to 30%-50% of system's total memory.
+## When the config is not set, it is decided by the sum of the following fields or their default
+## value:
+##   * rocksdb.defaultcf.block-cache-size or 25% of system's total memory
+##   * rocksdb.writecf.block-cache-size   or 15% of system's total memory
+##   * rocksdb.lockcf.block-cache-size    or  2% of system's total memory
+##   * raftdb.defaultcf.block-cache-size  or  2% of system's total memory
+##
+## To deploy multiple TiKV nodes on a single physical machine, configure this parameter explicitly.
+## Otherwise, the OOM problem might occur in TiKV.
+# capacity = "1GB"

 [pd]
 # PD address